sitrunlab/LearnZF2/README.md

 Installation
 ------------
- 1. Use Bower to install asset dependencies.
+ 1.Use Bower to install asset dependencies.
 Install NodeJs dan run :

 ```
 sudo npm install -g bower
 bower install
 ```

- 2. This is the output of the Bower installation process.
+ 2.This is the output of the Bower installation process.

 ```
 bower install